Mercy Couple to Receive Cor Misericordiae Award

 “When I entered Mercy, I was not very confident.
 The school helped me find myself.
 I truly believe students become confident women there.
 My husband and I are committed to making sure other young girls have the opportunity for a Mercy education,” said Nicole.

-Nicole was asked to serve on the school’s Alumnae Council shortly after she graduated from college.
-She also sent her daughters Madeleine ’12 and Genevieve ’14 to Mercy.
-The couple were active parents while their daughters were there, running FIESTA’s live auction for four years, chairing the 2010 Fundraising Campaign, and endowing two student scholarships.
-Those scholarships honor two former Sisters of Mercy and teachers: Sr. Rosemary Floersch RSM, SM ’52 and Sr. Catherine Marie Franey RSM.
+Nicole was asked to serve on the Mercy's Alumnae Council shortly after she graduated from college.
+She also sent her daughters, Madeleine ’12 and Genevieve ’14, to Mercy.
+The couple were active parents while their daughters were in school, running FIESTA’s live auction for four years, chairing the 2010 fundraising campaign, and endowing two student scholarships.
+Those scholarships honor two former teachers: Sr. Rosemary Floersch RSM, SM ’52 and Sr. Catherine Marie Franey RSM, Mount St. Mary '29.

-John, who is the Associate Vice President for Finance at Creighton University, has also served as an Endowment Trustee for Mercy for the past ten years.
-Nicole joined the Board of Trustees of the school in 2015 and currently serves as its Chair.
+John, who is the Associate Vice President for Finance at Creighton University, has also served as an Endowment Trustee at Mercy for the past ten years.
+Nicole joined the Board of Trustees in 2015 and currently serves as its Chair.